-If it finds that the grounds for a review have or have not been established, the Committee may also implement any sanction as specified in paragraph 38Error!
-Reference source not found. should the Committee believe it to be necessary.
+If it finds that the grounds for a review have or have not been established, the Committee may also implement any sanction as specified in paragraph 46 should the Committee believe it to be necessary.

 The outcome and rationale for the decision of the Review Committee shall be recorded in the minutes.